padiketeku/EarthObservation101-Practicals/Activity-07-Characterizing the Spectral Profiles of Surface Types.md

 ```

-## DIY

-from the Earth Engine catalogue

-The print command produces two charts to the **`Console`**, but we would focus on the second (or bottom) chart which is an improvement over the initial chart.
-If you expand the bottom chart, your result may be similar to the one in the figure below.

 ![image](https://github.com/user-attachments/assets/1f20b22b-11ec-4c97-a46e-adb14abafd3f) |
 |:--:|
 | *Fig. 6.
 Spectral response curves for water, urban, crop fields and a riparian forest.
 Sentinel-2 Bottom of Atmosphere product was used, the centre wavelengths for only band 2 (blue light), band 3 (green light), band 4 (red light), band 5 (red edge), band 6 (red edge), band 7 (red edge), band 8 (near-infrared), and band 11 (shortwave infrared) were used.*|